Night Watch (Lukyanenko novel): Mysteries

-The Twilight is still largely an unknown.
-This may be because there are very few truly powerful magicians who can successfully navigate its levels.
-Night Watch mentions that the deepest levels have been navigated by Zabulon (see character descriptions below) but at the cost of great energy expenditure even to him.
+The Twilight remains largely unknown.
+This may be because few magicians can navigate its levels.
+Night Watch mentions that the deepest levels have been navigated by Zabulon, though it requires significant energy expenditure even for him.

 When an Other dies of natural causes, is killed, or dematerialised (executed) their "soul" or "essence" is passed into the Twilight where it remains for all eternity.
 Since Others are 'born' in the Twilight it would make sense for them to return there upon their death but the reason for this is never stated in Night Watch.
 They become spectral-like figures, cloudy silhouettes of their former physical selves.
 It remains a mystery whether or not they retain any memory or feeling as they hardly communicate with living Others who enter the Twilight.

 In the second part of the Night Watch, what is assumed to be a dematerialised Other in the Twilight seemingly communicates with Anton as it points him towards the TV tower where the Day Watch has set up its field headquarters as it searches for Anton (who is being framed for killing Dark Others).
 Anton is unsure if it is a dematerialised Other, or if it is simply a part of a trap put into place by Zabulon.